NCD-RisC/Data-cleaning-protocol/README.md

 ### 3. Multivariate outlier detection

-After applying both univariate plausibility ranges and multivariate constraints, multivariate outlier detection is carried out on pairs of variables within the same risk factor family (see lists later).
+After applying both univariate and multivariate cleaning criteria, multivariate outlier detection is carried out on pairs of variables within the same risk factor family (see lists later).
 In each pair, a method based on Mahalanobis distance ([1](#ref-filzmoser2004multivariate)) is used to calculate the distance